Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank smites survivors.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is smitten.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is smitten.
 		// - "Smite Range"
 		// - "Smite Range Chance"
-		// "Smite Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is smitten.
+		// "Smite Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is smitten.
 		// - "Smite Chance"
 		// - "Smite Hit Mode"
 		// Requires "st_smite.smx" to be installed.